-Plans to improve the success rate will be developed in accordance with Strategic Plan Goal 2: Increase Student Retention and Success.
+Plans to improve success will be developed in accordance with Strategic Plan Goal 2: Increase Student Retention and Success.

 C. Program demand - Provide the number of students enrolled, number of graduates, and credit hour production over the past five years (include summer, fall, and spring enrollment numbers)